4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 CHECK-IN TIME

-The camp store will be located in the Arts and Crafts shack and open after at end of your check-out process.
-It will only be open during check-in and check-out.
+The camp store will be located near the Arts & Crafts shack and it will open after at end of your check-out process.
+It will only be open during check-out.
 Items for sale will include YMCA Camp Roger gear such as clothing, water bottles, soft toys etc. If you wish to purchase items at the store, please be prepared to make your purchase at that time.
 Campers should not have money with them while at camp.

 HEALTH CENTER CHECK-IN